A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Introduction

 \subsection{$\gamma$-ray Astronomy and Sources}

-High-energy $\gamma$-ray photons in the MeV range are abundantly produced by a few types of transient events, including novae, Type Ia supernovae (SNe Ia), core-collapse supernovae (CCSNe) and kinonovae .
+High-energy $\gamma$-ray photons in the MeV range are abundantly produced by a few classes of transient events, including novae, Type Ia supernovae (SNe Ia), core-collapse supernovae (CCSNe) and collapsars.

-Novae are the thermonuclear runaways of C+O or O+Ne white dwarfs (WDs) near their surface during accretion from its companion star, which can be an evolved main-sequences, a He star or a red supergiant \citep[see, e.g., reviews from][]{Starrfield2016, Chomiuk2020}.
-During the accretion of matter by mechanisms, e.g., Roche Lobe overflow \citep{Paczynski1965, Starrfield1987}, the contraction of matter increases the temperature of the H- or He-rich matter which triggers a thermonuclear runaway \citep[TNR,][]{Webbink1987}.
-The envelop expands and ejects matter by Super-Eddington wind or optically thick wind \citep{Kato1994}.
-The ejected matter contains mixture from the accretion disk and the WD, due to mixing across the interface \citep{Goldreich1967, Fujimoto1993, Miles1961, Townsend1958}.
-The nuclear reactions are mostly $p$-capture and hot-CNO cycle of the C+O-rich and O+Ne-rich matter \citep{Harris1991, Tajitsu2015, Weiss1990} up to the intermediate mass elements (e.g., Si, S, Ar, Ca) \citep{Jose2001}.
+Novae are the thermonuclear runaways of C+O or O+Ne white dwarfs (WDs) by accretion from their companion stars, which can be evolved main-sequence stars, He stars or red supergiants \citep[see, e.g., reviews from][]{Starrfield2016, Chomiuk2020}.
+The accretion triggers a thermonuclear runaway (TNR) of the surface H-/He-rich matter \citep[][]{Webbink1987} and the subsequent mass loss \citep{Kato1994}.
+The ejecta contains matter from the accretion disk and the WD, due to various mixing processes \citep{Goldreich1967, Fujimoto1993, Miles1961, Townsend1958}.
+The nuclear reactions are mostly $p$-capture and hot-CNO cycle of the C+O-rich and O+Ne-rich matter \citep{Harris1991, Tajitsu2015, Weiss1990} up to the intermediate mass elements (e.g., Ar, Ca) \citep{Jose2001}.
 Some of the isotopes are radioactive, such as $^{7}$Be, $^{13}$N, $^{18}$F, $^{22}$Na \citep{GomezGomar1998}.
-Although the isotopic masses are very low ($\sim 10^{-12} - 10^{-7}~M_{\odot}$) \citep{Hernanz1996, Jose2020} and they have a short half life from minutes to days, the gamma-rays can escape directly because they are synthesised near the surface.
-The outburst can be recurrent after relaxation \citep{MacDonald1985}.
+Although the isotopic masses are very low ($\sim 10^{-12} - 10^{-7}~M_{\odot}$) \citep{Hernanz1996, Jose2020} and they have a short half-life from minutes to days, the gamma-rays can escape directly because they are synthesised near the surface.